11ty/eleventy-plugin-bundle/README.md

 Little bundles of code, little bundles of joy.

-Create minimal per-page or app-level bundles of CSS, JavaScript, or HTML bundles to be included in your Eleventy project.
+Create minimal per-page or app-level bundles of CSS, JavaScript, or HTML to be included in your Eleventy project.

-Makes implementing Critical CSS, per-page in-use-only CSS/JS bundles, SVG icon libraries, secondary HTML content to load via XHR.
+Makes it easy to implement Critical CSS, in-use-only CSS/JS bundles, SVG icon libraries, or secondary HTML content to load via XHR.

 ## Why?